 Find little ways to practice each day, before leaving home.
 You can even practice at home alone.

-You can also practice your target language using FluentU, an online immersion platform that takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.
+You can also practice your target language using FluentU, an online immersion platform.

 A friend of mine makes a habit of conducting his inner dialogue in Czech every day, like this: